hrbrmstr/pigeon/README.md

 The following functions are implemented:

+  - `pgn2sql`:  Convert a PGN file to a SQLite DB
   - `pgn_count`:	Count number of games in a PGN file
   - `read_pgn`: Read in a PGN file